Large Parts of Random Plane Partitions: a Poisson Limit Theorem: Concluding Remarks

 First, using general results from \cite[Chapter 1]{A76}, it is not difficult to show that

 where

 We recall that $\mathcal{E}$ denotes the expectation with respect to the uniform probability measure $\mathcal{P}$ on the set $\Lambda(n)$ of linear integer partitions of $n$, and that $P(x)$, the generating function of the sequence $\{p(n)\}_{n\ge 1}$, satisfies (\ref{pgf}).
-Then, one can apply the asymptotic scheme for analysis of linear integer partition statistics, proposed by Grabner et al. \cite[Theorem 2.2]{GKW14}, to show that, for and $m$ defined by (\ref{mpf}), we have
+Then, one can apply the asymptotic scheme for analysis of linear integer partition statistics, proposed by Grabner et al. \cite[Theorem 2.2]{GKW14} and based on the classical saddle point method, to show that, for and $m$ defined by (\ref{mpf}), we have

 uniformly for $y\in [0,1)$.
-The last exponent is the probability generating function of the Poisson distribution with expectation $e^{-c}$, which completes the proof of Theorem 1.
+The last exponent is the probability generating function of the Poisson distribution with expectation $e^{-c}$, which completes the proof of Theorem \ref{t1}.